CMS-Enterprise/mint-app/docs/temporal_tables.md

         a.
 Other attempts were made to have two separate types, one with historic values ( all past values, and all new current ones)
            i.
 This didn't work, as the trigger currently requires the data to be the same type in the main table and the historic table ii.
 Similarly, this didn't work when trying to insert an enum value in the main table to a string value in the history table as the types were changed.

 ### POC Branch

 As part of exploration of the use of temporal tables, [a POC branch was made here](https://github.com/CMSgov/mint-app/tree/EASI-2900/temporal_tables_poc).

 A [utility](https://github.com/CMSgov/mint-app/tree/EASI-2900/temporal_tables_poc/cmd/temporalSimulator) was created to explore how the database would handle migrations.

-To explore the functionality, you can build it like this ` go build -a -o bin/tSim ./cmd/temporalSimulator    `
+To explore the functionality, you can build it like this ` go build -buildvcs=false -a -o bin/tSim ./cmd/temporalSimulator    `

 Once built, you can bring up the application, seed the data and experiment with running various scenarios for modifying the database structure.
 For example, you can add a new column to `model_plan` and `model_plan_history` by calling `tsim addCol `